FPGAArcade/replay_webdocs/docs/diy/wireless-controller-adapter.md

 # Wireless Controllers

 ::: warning Draft
-This documentation is a work in progress and has not being reviewed for accuracy.
+This documentation is a work in progress and has not been reviewed for accuracy.
 Proceed at your own risk.
 :::